 Let us study much more about MongoDB and Apache Cassandra in detail:

-- Mongo DB has various licensing versions too.
-It was developed by MongoDB Inc. It first appeared and was released in the year 2009.
-MongoDB can also be used as a file system.
-Apache Cassandra was developed by Apache Software Foundation which was initially released in the year 2008.
-It supports cross-platform Operating System Cassandra database provides high availability and zero single points of failure.
+- Various licensing versions of MongoDB exist.
+MongoDB Inc. developed it and released it in 2009.
+Additionally, MongoDB can function as a file system.
+The Apache Software Foundation developed Apache Cassandra, first released in 2008.
+It supports cross-platform Operating Systems Cassandra database provides high availability and zero single points of failure.

 - It also wins in the case of Scalability.
 Compared to relational databases, NoSQL databases support powerful queries and transactions by following ACID (Atomicity, Consistency, Isolation, and Durability) properties.

 - Apache Cassandra has elastic Scalability, fast linear performance, easily distributed architecture, faster queries and transaction support, and faster read and write capabilities.
 Facebook initially developed it for searching messages in the Inbox and later made it open Source.
 Cassandra has a Query language called CQL which is Cassandra Query language.

 Head To Head Comparison Between MongoDB and Cassandra (Infographics)

 Below is the top 10 difference between MongoDB and Cassandra:

 Let us discuss some of the significant differences between MongoDB and Cassandra:

 - MongoDB supports ad-hoc queries, replication, indexing, file storage, load balancing, aggregation, transactions, collections, etc. In contrast, Apache Cassandra has core components such as Node, data centers, memory tables, clusters, commit logs, etc.

 - MongoDB stores data in such a way that it is stored in BSON files on disk, whereas Apache Cassandra Node keeps the data in it, and its data centers consist of all the nodes.